The Importance of Fish in our Diet.

 PROBABLE CONTAMINANTS IN FISH

 Fish can contain harmful chemicals called contaminants.
 These chemicals can cause long-lasting health problems.
-Contamination of marine organisms from human activities can come from different sources such as accidental spills from offshore platforms, aquaculture and shipping lines, or from waste spread to the marine waters via land-based activities, such as agriculture or discharge from urban areas.
+Contamination of marine organisms from human activities can come from different sources such as accidental spills from offshore platforms, aquaculture, and shipping lines, or waste spread to the marine waters via land-based activities, such as agriculture or discharge from urban areas.
 Fish take in these substances in several ways.
-Their contaminant levels depend on factors like species, size, age, and location
+Their contaminant levels depend on factors like species, size, age, and location.

 Some notable seafood contaminants may include: